Close Modal×

 Will There Be Math on the Exam?

-On the national portion of the D.C. real estate exam, approximately 10% of your questions will include real estate math calculations.
+On the national portion of the DC real estate license exam, approximately 10% of your questions will include real estate math calculations.
 These questions will include things like basic math concepts and how to calculate transactions.
 You won’t be given any guidelines for conversion, so it’s important to remember some basic calculations like there are 43,560 square feet in an acre and 5,280 feet in a mile.
 Memorizing these formulas can ensure you can properly solve any calculations for those metrics.

 For the math questions, you will be given a calculator when you check in for the exam that you can use for any basic math calculations.
 Once the exam is complete, you’ll return the calculator to the test proctor.